WolfgangKonen/SACOBRA_Py/README.md

 SACOBRA is a package for constrained optimization with relatively few function evaluations.

-SACOBRA stands for **Self-Adjusting Constraint Optimiization By Radial basis function Optimization**.
+SACOBRA stands for **Self-Adjusting Constraint Optimization By Radial basis function Approximation**.
 It is used for numerical optimization and can handle an arbitrary number of inequality and/or equality constraints.

 SACOBRA was originally developed in R. This repository **SACOBRA_Py** contains the beta version of a Python port, which is simplified in code and up to 4 times faster than the R version.
 (The R-version of SACOBRA is available from [this GitHub repository](https://github.com/WolfgangKonen/SACOBRA).)